Ergotism: Signs and symptoms

+Ergotism is the effect of long-term ergot poisoning.
 The symptoms can be roughly divided into convulsive symptoms and gangrenous symptoms.

+Ergot alkaloids, the active compounds produced by the ergot fungus, can cause severe vasoconstriction, leading to symptoms like gangrene and convulsions.
+Additionally, ergot alkaloids can mimic neurotransmitters and hormones in the human body, causing hallucinations and affecting hormonal balance.
+Chronic exposure to some ergot alkaloids has been linked to reproductive issues, such as spontaneous abortions and infertility, due to their action on the pituitary gland.

 Convulsive

-Convulsive symptoms include painful seizures and spasms, diarrhea, paresthesias, itching, mental effects including mania or psychosis, headaches, nausea and vomiting.
+Convulsive symptoms include painful seizures and spasms, diarrhea, paresthesias, itching, mental effects including mania or psychosis, headaches, nausea, and vomiting.
 Usually the gastrointestinal effects precede central nervous system effects.

 Gangrenous

 The dry gangrene is a result of vasoconstriction induced by the ergotamine-ergocristine alkaloids of the fungus.
 It affects the more poorly vascularized distal structures, such as the fingers and toes.
 Symptoms include desquamation or peeling, weak peripheral pulses, loss of peripheral sensation, edema and ultimately the death and loss of affected tissues.
 Vasoconstriction is treated with vasodilators.

 Causes

 Historically, eating grain products, particularly rye, contaminated with the fungus Claviceps purpurea was the cause of ergotism.

 The toxic ergoline derivatives are found in ergot-based drugs (such as methylergometrine, ergotamine or, previously, ergotoxine).
 The deleterious side effects occur either under high dose or when moderate doses interact with potentiators such as erythromycin.

 The alkaloids can pass through lactation from mother to child, causing ergotism in infants.